Durrell Summers

-Durrell La Faunce Summers (born April 2, 1990) is an American professional basketball player for Mineros de Zacatecas of the Liga Nacional de Baloncesto Profesional (LNBP).
+Durrell La Faunce Summers (born April 2, 1989) is an American professional basketball player for Paisas Basketball of the Basketball Champions League Americas.
 He played college basketball for Michigan State University.

 High school career

 Summers attended Redford Covenant Christian High School and averaged 34.5 points, 16.5 rebounds and 4.0 steals per game as a senior.
 He led Redford Covenant to a 20–5 record and a spot in the Class D regional finals where they lost to Jackson Christian High School.
 In addition, Summers was the 2007 Detroit News All-State Dream Team selection and Associated Press Class D Player of the Year.

 College career

 Summers played four years with the Michigan State Spartans from 2007 to 2011.
 As a junior during the 2009–10 season, Summers averaged 11.3 points per game on 45.5% shooting from the field in 26.2 minutes per game.
-Durrell's college career high of 26 points happened in Columbus, Ohio on January 25, 2009 against the Ohio State Buckeyes.
+Durrell's college career high of 26 points happened in Columbus, Ohio on January 25, 2009, against the Ohio State Buckeyes.
 Durrell shot 8/13 from the field, with 4/4 free throws, and was 6/9 from three point range.

 Summers postponed entering the NBA draft after his junior year and stayed with the Spartans for a senior year.
 Tom Izzo's returning class with Summers and Kalin Lucas in addition to the incoming freshman class, had high expectations for the 2010–11 season.
 The Spartans were ranked #2 in the AP basketball polls.
 During Summer's senior season, he averaged 11.6 points per game while shooting 38.7% from the field in 29 minutes per game.
-Summers majored in Sociology.
+Summers majored in sociology.